 IMPORTANT UPDATE During the current Coronavirus pandemic in line with the Government recommendations, I will be limiting my work and social contact.
-I am therefore now available for online therapy/services.
-Please contact me directly for further consultation.
+I am therefore now available for online or phone therapy/services.
+I also offer outdoor sessions in Bristol BS15/BS16 and BS8 where we can meet face to face at a safe distance in nature.
+Please contact me directly for a free telephone consultation.

-I am a fully qualified Art Psychotherapist, a registered member of the Health Care Professions Council (HCPC) and of the British Association of Art Therapists (BAAT) and I adhere to the codes of conduct of these organisations.
+I am a fully qualified Art Psychotherapist and a trainee Gestalt Psychotherapist.
+I'm a registered member of the Health Care Professions Council (HCPC) and of the British Association of Art Therapists (BAAT) and I adhere to the codes of conduct of these organisations.
 I have professional liability insurance, a current DBS certificate and Safeguarding training.
 I work with children, adolescents and adults and I can also facilitate groups.

 I offer a confidential, safe and supportive therapeutic space where I encourage freedom of expression through the use of art materials to individuals who are experiencing mental, physical, social and emotional difficulties.
 The relationship between myself and the client is of central importance but also in art psychotherapy it is the three-way process between the client, therapist and the art work created that is unique.
 Over time I build a trusting therapeutic relationship with my clients helping to facilitate new perspectives that will bring about a sense of acceptance or re-evaluate situations or feelings.

 The core of my therapeutic approach is Psychodynamic.
 I work with an understanding of attachment based psychotherapy and I am influenced by Gestalt theory.
 I place emphasis in meeting people where they are in the moment and with what they choose to bring to their sessions.

 What is Art Psychotherapy